 Diabetic ulcers are open sores on the foot – usually circular in nature – and occur commonly on the toes or heels although they can be present anywhere on the foot.
 They can develop because of cuts, blisters and sometimes callus formations that turn into ulcers.
-According to USA vascular surgeon Dr. Michael Greer, many people don't realize how serious even a small injury to the foot can be for a person with diabetes.
+According to Dr. Rudolph, many people don't realize how serious even a small injury to the foot can be for a person with diabetes.
 A tiny scratch can develop into a major ulcer and spreading infection that can ultimately require amputation if not caught early enough.

 "Any injury to the foot, no matter how small, should be evaluated by your physician, because small problems are much easier to treat than major infections," says Dr. Greer.
 "Because people with diabetes have less sensation in their feet due to neuropathy, it's important to look closely for these injuries every day.
 If you can't see well, then have a family member look for you.
 By acting quickly and talking with your doctor, you could do more than quickly heal a sore – you could save a limb!"